 Water Leaking and Water Intrusion Testing Essentials

-Moisture Intrusion in Los Angeles Causes Significant Damage Each Year
+Moisture Intrusion in Los Angeles, San Francisco, and San Diego Causes Significant Damage Each Year

-Leaks in your Los Angeles home can cause awful damage that’s both seen and unseen.
-While you can sometimes spot the visible damage, it takes water intrusion testing expert to find out how bad things are where you can’t see it.
-Which is where the ASTM 2128 Exterior Wall Water Intrusion Testing guide comes into play.
+Leaks in your home or building can cause awful damage that’s both seen and unseen.
+While you can sometimes spot the visible damage, it takes a water intrusion testing expert to find out how bad things are where you can’t see it.
+This is where the ASTM 2128 Exterior Wall Water Intrusion Testing guide comes into play.

 The ASTM 2128 Standard Guide for Evaluating Water Leakage of Building Walls, designed as a systematic approach to evaluating and testing exterior wall systems and materials.
 The guide helps us, a professional testing agency to evaluate, test and report on conditions within building walls.

 Good Exterior Wall Water Intrusion testing isn’t something that just anyone can do.
 You need a working knowledge of physics, as well as a background in construction.
 You can’t assess a wall if you don’t know how they’re built.
 Fortunately for our clients, we have years of practical construction experience.